no0neIO/epignosis/README.md

 # epignosis
 Epignosis PHP Developer Assignment

-**Please Note**: Copy all the files at a folder named epignosis fo the project to work properly on your server.
+**Please Note**: Copy all the files at a folder named epignosis for the project to work properly on your server.